How to write about your job on the internet (without getting sacked)

 What can't I post?

 • Libels - Libel laws may apply if you post negative comments about an identifiable person.
 Companies can also claim similar protections about damaging, unfounded allegations.
 Letting everyone know that a company has gone bankrupt is fine if you're certain it's gone bankrupt.
-Telling everyone it's about to fall over sideways could land you in a certain amount of trouble, especially if it then stays upright and goes to court.
+Telling everyone it's about to fall over sideways could land you in a certain amount of trouble.

 • Confidential information - Sharing experiences and knowledge in a general way are fine ('We've had problems getting people with mental health issues into work, but in-work support seems to help').
 Giving away major organisational secrets or criticising your organisation by name could be career-limiting ('I work in the Birmingham office of Anyco and it's a total dump').
 Whistleblowing is protected by law if there's good enough cause.